 Methods of Payment

-Standard international forms of payment are common in Serbia.
-Larger importers regularly receive goods under short-term (three months) supplier credit.
-The following instruments are used in Serbia for payments abroad: remittances, documentary collections, checks, payment cards and letters of credit.
-The National Business Registers Agency provides financial statement data and solvency-related services.
-For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.
+Standard international forms of payment are widely used throughout Serbia.
+Larger importers frequently receive goods purchased under short-term (typically three-month) supplier credit arrangements.
+For payments abroad, Serbian companies commonly employ remittances, documentary collections, checks, payment cards, and letters of credit.
+The National Business Registers Agency remains a reliable source for financial statements and solvency-related services.
+For further information or guidance on the full range of payment methods and trade finance options, consult the Trade Finance Guide.

 Banking Systems

-There are 20 commercial banks in Serbia, most of them are owned by foreign entities.
+Serbia currently has 20 commercial banks, the majority of which are owned by foreign financial groups.
 The National Bank of Serbia (NBS) formulates monetary policy, manages foreign exchange transactions, and supervises banks, insurance companies, and voluntary pension funds.
-NBS pursues a strict monetary policy with the dual objectives of controlling inflation and stabilizing the exchange rate.
-NBS is independent from the government but reports to the Parliament.
-Since August 2012, Jorgovanka Tabakovic has been the Governor of the National Bank of Serbia.
-In June 2018, the Assembly of Serbia elected her to the position of Governor in the new six-year mandate since August 2018.
+The NBS pursues a strict monetary policy aimed at controlling inflation and maintaining exchange rate stability—the Serbian dinar is officially free-floating but is managed closely against the euro.
+The NBS is and independent and autonomous entity in carrying out its tasks laid down by the NBS Law and other laws and is accountable for its work to the National Assembly of the Republic of Serbia.
+Jorgovanka Tabakovic continues as Governor of the National Bank of Serbia for her third six-year mandate.

 Foreign Exchange Controls